Please Test Your VPN Access

 Contact LDT staff or your departmental contact for your departmental VPN account name and password.

-If you last observed before September 2021, you must update your VPN settings to connect to the Lowell network.
+If you last observed before May 2024 using IKE2 VPN, you must update your VPN settings to SSL Split Tunneling to connect to the Lowell network (see bellow)

 • Primary: vpn3.lowell.edu (IP address: 207.192.243.66 )